 In addition to their protective character, they exude an air of authority.
 It’s not uncommon for an Anatolian to top the 150-pound mark.
 They’re covered with a short fawn coat and a black mask.
 Even though they appear to be intimidating, they are actually rather amiable towards their loved ones.

-The Anatolian is an intelligent, loyal, and dependable working dog.
+The Lab and Anatolian shepherd mix is an intelligent, loyal, and dependable working dog.
 Their independence makes them more likely to question whether or not to follow an order, making them more difficult to teach.
 They need a strong, kind, and steadfast leader to guide them.